“Love the Lord with all your heart, and with all your soul,

-Clearly, as no one seems to dispute that Jesus was placed in a rocky tomb and not "in the heart of the earth", fundamentalist Christians see that Jesus was not speaking literally with that prophecy, but, for some peculiar reason, seem to think that Jesus had to be speaking literally about the "three days and three nights" part of his statement.
+Clearly, as no one seems to dispute that Jesus was placed in a rocky tomb and not "in the heart of the earth", Christians should see that Jesus was not speaking literally with that prophecy; but, for some peculiar reason, believe that Jesus had to be speaking literally about the "three days and three nights" part of his statement.

 For more in-depth study visit these websites: